Tokyo Area Guide: Aoyama 青山

 Aoyama Sport Facilities

-Chichinobu Rugby Stadium is at the east end of Kita Aoyama, next to Akasaka and just north of the Aoyama Cemetary.
-Next to and just north of Chichinobu Rugby Stadium is the Meiji Jingu Gaien sport area with the Jingu Ballpark, Gaien Golf Practice Grounds, Japan Youth Hall, and the huge National Stadium (all actually in neighboring Kusumigaoka-machi, not Kita Aoyama.
+Chichibunomiya Rugby Stadium is at the east end of Kita Aoyama, next to Akasaka and just north of the Aoyama Cemetery.
+Next to and just north of Chichibunomiya Rugby Stadium is the Meiji Jingu Gaien sport area with the Jingu Ballpark, Gaien Golf Practice Grounds, Japan Youth Hall, and the huge National Stadium (all actually in neighboring Kasumigaoka-machi, not Kita Aoyama itself).

-Omotesando boulevard (see photo at top) is a broad, beautiful, sloping tree-lined street full of mid- to high-range fashion, dining, cafes and boutiques.
+Omotesando boulevard is a broad, beautiful, sloping tree-lined street full of mid- to high-range fashion, dining, cafes and boutiques.
 Any fashion house not represented on Omotesando is by definition minor.

 Omotesando is one of Tokyo's most famous shopping streets, straddling the more refined Minami Aoyama and and more populist Kita Aoyama.
 Omotesando leads to the Jingu-mae and Harajuku districts.